 It is illegal to drive a vehicle at night or in bad weather with only the parking lights on.
 A vehicle stopped or parked on a road or shoulder must have parking lights on in limited visibility conditions.

-At night, your response to hazards is slower because you cannot see what is beyond your headlights.
-You can reduce the danger if you adjust your driving habits accordingly.
-Following are suggestions for safe driving at night:
+At night, your reaction to hazards is slower because you can only see as far as your headlights.
+To adjust your driving habits accordingly, here are some night driving tips:

-- Look slightly to the right of oncoming lights and watch the road edge or fog line.
-This will help guard against headlight glare.
+- Look a little to the right of oncoming lights and watch the road edge or fog line.
+This helps you be less blinded by headlight glare.

 - Check your headlights, taillights, and turn signal lights often to make sure they are working and lenses are clean.

 - Be careful when passing at dawn or dusk.
-If an oncoming vehicle does not have its headlights on, you may not see it until it is too late.
+Oncoming vehicles may not have headlights on, you may not see it until it is too late.

-- Be alert for bicycles and pedestrians as they are harder to see especially if wearing dark clothing.
+- Be alert for vulnerable road users, such as people riding bicycles and pedestrians, as they are harder to see.

 Fog, Dust and Smoke

 If you drive into fog, dust, smoke, or any area of low visibility, use headlights on low beam.
-Light from high beams will reflect back, causing glare and making it more difficult to see ahead.
+Light from high beams will reflect back, causing glare, making it more difficult to see ahead.